7000 Oaks

 bounding through meadows

-or snow-covered steppes,
+or on snow-covered steppes,

 embellishing himself with